About the TOML Formatter & Validator

 - If your TOML is valid, a clean, formatted version will instantly appear in the "Formatted & Validated TOML" box on the right, and a "Valid TOML" message will appear below.

-- If there is a syntax error in your input, the output will remain empty, and a detailed error message will appear below, telling you what's wrong and where.
+- If there is a syntax error in your input, the output will stay empty, and a thorough error notice will appear below, telling you what's wrong and where.

-- Use the buttons to copy the formatted output, download it as a `.toml` file, or start over.
+- Click the buttons to copy the formatted output, download it as a `.toml` file, or start over.

 Frequently Asked Questions